-An image of a news story about a church closing its food bank "because it attracted poor people" can be seen circulating online.
+A news clipping online states that a church closed its food bank “because it attracted poor people.”
 Is the story real or a hoax?

-The story is true, but it occurred back in 2000.
+The story is true, but the details are disputed.

 Let’s take a look at the original story: